-If you are performing a large amount of GET requests, consider implementing Webhooks aka StatusCallBack requests for the resource endpoint(s) your account is utilizing.
-The information contained in the responses posting to your servers will often remove the need to perform any future polling GET requests.
+If you are performing a large amount of GET requests, consider implementing webhooks aka StatusCallBack requests for the resource endpoint(s) your account is utilizing.
+The information contained in the responses posted to your servers will often remove the need to perform any future polling GET requests.

-To delete data that Twilio is storing on your behalf, such as voice recordings for which you no longer have a business reason, delete these resources at non-peak hours and at a controlled rate.
+If you need to delete data that Twilio is storing on your behalf but for which you no longer have a business reason for retaining, such as old voice recordings, please delete these resources at non-peak hours and at a controlled rate.
 This will avoid competition with other timely requests your business is making to the Twilio API.

-Almost all of our products have rate limits to ensure all customers experience high-performance on our platform.
-Please review the specific product API Documentation to find the rate limits.
+Almost all of our products have rate limits to ensure that all customers experience a high level of performance when using our platform.
+Please review the specific product API documentation to find the rate limits.

 To ensure deliverability during usage spikes, we recommend implementing retries with exponential backoff.

 For API requests to Twilio: There are times when you may have a significant increase in usage.
 These may be due to marketing campaigns, business news, etc. Your account might receive API responses indicating you have exceeded concurrency limits for your account.
 If you receive 429 responses, those requests are never processed and are always safe to retry.
-Please see our 429 Error Responses article.
+Please see our article on 429 responses for more details.

-For Twilio API Responses to your servers: You may need to implement retries on callbacks as your servers may be under heavy load, please review Webhooks Connection Overrides.
+For Twilio API responses to your servers: You may need to implement retries on callbacks as your servers may be under heavy load.
+For guidance, please review Webhooks: Connection Overrides.

 Twilio-Concurrent-Requests: 1 Twilio-Request-Duration: 0.111

 Twilio-Request-Duration is the time it took for the request to complete within the Twilio platform.
-This is the time the request hit our edge and until the time the response was sent back to your server.
+This is the period between when the request hit our edge and when the response was sent back to your server.
 This does not include the network time between Twilio servers and your servers.